Depression treatment, diagnosis & prescriptions

 The most commonly suggested prescription depression medications include:

-It may take some time for your doctor to find the right combination of depression medications and dosages that will work best for you.
+If you live in Canada, antidepressants are available from our doctors online.
+It may take some time for them to find the right combination of depression medications and dosages that will work best for you, and sometimes require switching antidepressants.
+Your doctor will also help monitor for signs that your antidepressants are too strong.

 Be sure to always follow your doctor’s instructions clearly, and never stop taking your antidepressants without talking to your healthcare provider first.
 Halting certain antidepressant prescriptions without first lowering the dosage can lead to negative withdrawal symptoms.